lightbend/config/HOCON.md

 For resources located on the Java classpath:

- - included resources are looked up in the same class or class loader as the including resource.
+ - included resources are looked up by calling `getResource()` on the same class or class loader used to look up the including resource.
- - if the included resource name starts with '/' then it should be passed to `getResource()` as-is.
+ - if the included resource name is absolute (starts with '/') then it should be passed to `getResource()` as-is.
- - if the included resource name does not start with '/' then it should have the "directory" of the including resource prepended to it, before passing it to `getResource()`.
+ - if the included resource name does not start with '/' then it should have the "directory" of the including resource. prepended to it, before passing it to `getResource()`.
+If the including resource is not absolute (no '/') and has no "parent directory" (is just a single path element), then the included relative resource name should be left as-is.
  - it would be wrong to use `getResource()` to get a URL and then locate the included name relative to that URL, because a class loader is not required to have a one-to-one mapping between